blackwut/LBMCL/README.md

   - pyvista

 ## Python Setup
-To verify data produced, Python >=3.7 and some packages are required.
-It is recommended to use a Virtual  Environment as following:
+Python >=3.7 and some packages are required to validate data produced.
+It is recommended to use a Virtual  Environment as follows:
 ```bash
 # Create an environment
 cd /PATH_TO_LBMCL/LBMCL